Insect & Disease Control Expert Diagnosis

 - Plant parts that are under-developed (e.g., stunting, lack of chlorophyll production, malformed fruit or leaves, etc.)

 - Plant parts that are over-developed (e.g., excessive flowering, gals, excessive seed production, etc.)

 - Dead or dying plant parts

 - Abnormal appearance of the plant material.

-After going through these types of processes, a Green Giant arborist is most often able to determine, with a reasonable degree of certainty, what is causing the plant’s health to decline.
+After going through these types of processes, a Green Giant tree care specialist is most often able to determine, with a reasonable degree of certainty, what is causing the plant’s health to decline.
 At this point, a plan to correct the problem is developed and, with the customer’s consent, implemented.